-- 5. Appropriate Timing.
+5. Appropriate Timing.

 As a courtesy to both the Court and the opposing party, a moving party should not wait until the last possible day to initiate the filing of an MSJ.
-On the other hand, premature MSJs-e.g., motions claiming that the opposing party has insufficient evidence when discovery does not close for another six months-only waste time and money for the parties and the Court. - 6.
-Page Limitation and Format.
-Each separately represented party shall be limited to twenty-five (25) pages, exclusive of tables of contents and authorities.
+On the other hand, premature MSJs-e.g., motions claiming that the opposing party has insufficient evidence when discovery does not close for another six months-only waste time and money for the parties and the Court.

+6. Page Limitation and Format.

+Each separately represented party shall be limited to twenty-five (25) pages, excluding tables of contents and authorities.
 Replies shall not exceed ten (10) pages.
 Only rarely and for good cause shown will the Court grant an application to extend these page limitations.
-Each party is limited to the use of a total of eight (8) footnotes.
+Each party is limited to using of a total of eight (8) footnotes.
 Pursuant to Local Rule 11-3.1.1, either a proportionally spaced or monospaced face may be used.
-Typeface shall comply with Local Rule 11-3.1.1.
-Times New Roman font must be no less than 14 point; Courier font must be no less than 12 point.
+Times New Roman font must be no less than 14 point.
 Footnotes shall be in the same font and the same size as the body of the memorandum.
-Counsel shall adhere to Local Rule 5-4.3 with respect to the conversion of all documents to .pdf format so that when a document is electronically filed, it is in proper size and is .pdf searchable.
+Counsel shall adhere to Local Rule 5-4.3 with respect to the conversion of all documents to PDF format so that when a document is electronically filed, it is in proper size and is PDF searchable.
 Further, all documents shall be filed in a format so that text can be selected, copied, and pasted directly from the document.
 See C.D.
 Cal.
 L.R.
-5-4.3.1. - 7.
+5-4.3.1.

 Scheduling a Hearing.
+7.

-It is not necessary to clear a hearing date with the Courtroom Deputy Clerk before filing a motion.
-Immediately before filing the motion, parties must check the closed motion dates column located on the right side of Judge Garnett's Procedures and Schedules Page on the Court's website to make sure the hearing date has not been closed.
+It is not necessary to clear a hearing date with the Courtroom Deputy before filing a motion.
+Immediately before filing the motion, parties must check the closed motion dates column located on the right side of Judge Murillo's Procedures and Schedules Page on the Court's website to ensure the hearing date has not been closed.
 The closed date column is typically updated on a weekly and sometimes daily basis.
 If a motion is calendared for a date that is closed or becomes unavailable on the Court's calendar, the Court will issue a minute order continuing the motion to a date that is available.